Sign Language Interpreter Services

 - Students should not socialize with interpreters while they are on the job.

 - If the student talks with other students during class, the interpreter may voice the conversation.

-- The university is not responsible for any interpreter services other than those approved by SSD and the Office of the Dean of Students.
+- The university is not responsible for any interpreter services other than those approved by SSD and the Division of Diversity and Community Engagement.

 I need a sign language interpreter.
 Where do I request interpreting services?

 A Deaf or Hard of Hearing student registered with SSD may be eligible for interpreting services.
 Submit your request online using the following link: Interpreter Services Request For Students

 If you are not registered with SSD, contact the office at (512) 471-6259 voice or (512) 410-6644 videophone to make an appointment.
 Faculty and staff can submit a request for interpreting services online using the following link: Campus Event Interpreter Services Request

 Members of the general public who would like to request an interpreter for a University-sponsored event should contact the department sponsoring the event to request the interpreter.

 Departments may request an interpreter using the online request form using the following link: Campus Event Interpreter Services Request and must provide an account number for the charges to be billed through Interdepartmental Transfer (IDT) approximately 4-6 weeks after the event has taken place.

 Resources for Interpreters